Key Takeaways

 General liability slip-and-fall claim

 Lopez, a contractor, faces a slip-and-fall lawsuit at his former office building.
-Tail insurance won't cover this claim because general liability policies are occurrence-based and don't offer tail coverage.
-His original general liability policy would handle this type of claim instead.
+Tail insurance doesn't cover this claim because general liability policies are occurrence-based and don't offer tail coverage.
+Lopez's original general liability policy would handle this claim instead.

 Employment practices liability claim with EPLI tail coverage

 Brown, a former HR manager, purchased EPLI tail coverage when he retired.
-Six months later, his old company faces a workplace harassment claim for incidents that happened during his tenure.
-The EPLI tail coverage protects him since the harassment occurred while his original policy was active.
+Six months later, his old company faces a workplace harassment claim for incidents during his tenure.
+The EPLI tail coverage protects him because harassment occurred while his original policy was active.

 Commercial auto accident claim

-Martinez drove delivery trucks for years before changing jobs.
-She later faces a lawsuit from a car accident during her previous employment.
-Her professional liability tail coverage won't help because commercial auto insurance operates on an occurrence basis.
+Martinez drove delivery trucks before changing jobs.
+She later faces a lawsuit from a car accident during previous employment.
+Professional liability tail coverage doesn't cover auto accidents because commercial auto insurance operates on occurrence basis.

 Legal malpractice claim when switching insurance companies